3mdeb/conferences/2023/QubesOSsummit/tailoring_your_qubes_os_environment_a_developer_guide_to_leveraging_saltstack.md

 .center.image-99[![](/img/qubes_organization.svg)]

-* Not the most important thing for our purpose, just to have some template.
+* Not the most important thing for our purpose, just to have some picture in mind representing our theoretical target system.

 ???